Nurgak/Virtual-Robot-Challenge/README.md

     $ roslaunch vrc mapping.launch
     $ rosrun vrc explorer.py

-The launch file runs the `gmapping` and the RVIZ visualisation nodes.
-Accessible areas are marked in white and inaccessbile areas are marked in black.
+The launch file runs the `gmapping` and the RVIZ visualization nodes.
+Accessible areas are marked in white and inaccessible areas are marked in black.

 The `explorer` node makes the robot go around the arena and avoid obstacles, whenever it encounters an obstacle it will turn on itself for a random amount of time and continue.